Wikipedia Editors Smeared Mark Levin in Multiyear Campaign

 Levin warned his audience during his show early in 2018 to “Avoid Wikipedia like the plague” after reading the content that had been added to his page.
 Since then, Levin’s article has been expanded with even more slanted negative material and most efforts to remove smears have been repeatedly rejected.

-in January 2018, Levin hosted a segment on his radio show where he read from his Wikipedia page.
+In January 2018, Levin hosted a segment on his radio show where he read from his Wikipedia page.
 Describing the online encyclopedia as a “format where people who hate you . . . can go into your page and poison it” Levin began critiquing a section entitled “Views on political issues, groups and politicians” and various misrepresentations contained in it.
 After going through several paragraphs and questioning the inclusion of some claims and noting the omitted context of others, he warned his listeners against trusting Wikipedia.
 The entire section of mostly negative material amounted to nearly half of Levin’s page at the time and, other than a single paragraph noting his support for Cruz and then Trump during the 2016 election, all of it had been added over the previous year.

 In that previous year, President Trump used Twitter to accuse the Obama Administration of wire-tapping Trump Tower during the election.
 Media reports quickly focused on comments Levin made on his radio show stating Obama used “police-state tactics” against Trump as the source of the allegations.
 Despite Levin basing his criticism on reports from sources such as the New York Times regarding the use of FISA warrants and NSA intercepts to investigate alleged Russian ties, critics of Trump accused him of spreading a “phony conspiracy theory” throughout conservative media.